-Let us now consider the union of an $ab$-path $P$ of positive length and some edge $e^* \neq \Start(\fd{aPb})$ that intersects $P$ on at least two vertices including $a$: do we get an $a$-cycle?
-If $|e^* \cap V(P)|=2$ then the answer is yes, as illustrated in Table \ref{table3}.
-If $|e^* \cap V(P)|=3$ then Table \ref{table4} shows that it is possible that no $a$-cycle appears, in which case we get a $b$-tadpole.
+Let us now consider the union of an $ab$-chain $P$ of positive length and some edge $e^* \neq \Start(\ora{aPb})$ that intersects $P$ on at least two vertices including $a$: do we get an $a$-cycle?
+If $|e^* \cap V(P)|=2$, then the answer is yes, as illustrated in Table \ref{table3}.
+If $|e^* \cap V(P)|=3$, then Table \ref{table4} shows that it is possible that no $a$-cycle appears, in which case we get a $b$-tadpole.

-Using these tables, we get the following three union lemmas, which are fundamental in our structural study of 3-uniform hypergraphs.
-They give us some basic information about the union of two paths or the union of a path and a tadpole.
+Using these tables, we get the following four union lemmas, which are fundamental in our structural study of 3-uniform hypergraphs.
+They give us some basic information about the union of two chains or the union of a chain and a tadpole.